PyJaipur/PyJudge/README.md

 Learning Goals
 --------------

-1. How to change your code as a project's needs grow
+1. How to change your code as a project's needs grow.
-2. How to collaborate in an open source project
+2. How to collaborate in an open source project.
-3. From simple to advanced Python programming
+3. From simple to advanced Python programming.

 How to Participate